In Flames: Foregone (2022–present)

-In early 2022, In Flames announced the festival "Dalhalla Brinner", their own festival taking place in the Dalhalla open air theater; opening for the band were Lorna Shore and Tesseract.
+In early 2022, In Flames announced the festival "Dalhalla Brinner", their own festival taking place in the Dalhalla open air theater; opening for the band were Orbit Culture, Lorna Shore and Tesseract.

 On 13 June 2022, In Flames released the song "State of Slow Decay" and announced they were re-signing with Nuclear Blast; the song was noted for having a sound similar to the band's earlier melodic death metal works.
 On 1 August, the band released another single, "The Great Deceiver".
 On 15 September 2022, In Flames announced that their 14th studio album, entitled Foregone, would be released on 10 February 2023.
 The same day as the album's announcement, a visualizer for the song "Foregone Pt.
 1" was released.
 The album's fourth single, "Foregone Pt.
 2", was released on 7 November along with a music video.
 The album's fifth single, "Meet Your Maker", was released on 16 January 2023 along with a music video.
+On 8 June 2023, the band announced that bassist Bryce Paul departed from the band on good terms and revealed his replacement Liam Wilson of The Dillinger Escape Plan.

+On 27 May 2025, the band announced that they have parted ways with drummer Tanner Wayne.